gutobortolozzo/spark-test/README.md

-Tiny Java layer to request spark services.
+Tiny Java layer self contained to request spark services .

 This layer is intended to support integration tests of spark (https://github.com/perwendel/spark).